Ludvig Puusepp: Career

-Early Career in Russia
+Early career in Russia

-Puusepp undertook medical studies at the St. Petersburg Medical Military Academy from 1894 to 1899.
-Puusepp began training in neurology under Vladimir Bekhterev, and performed his first neurosurgical operation in 1899.
 After he was awarded the Doctor of Medical Science in 1902, Puusepp joined the faculty in neurology at the Women's Medical Institute.
+He was appointed the head of the Department of Surgical Neuropathology in the Clinic of Nervous Diseases.
+Here, various operations were performed for conditions such as, epilepsy, hydrocephalus, birth trauma, tumors of the brain and spinal cord, and injuries of the peripheral nervous system.
+In 1904 he presented his report 'On Indications and Contraindications for Trephination of the Skull in Epilepsy and Idiocy' at the Ninth Pirogov Congress held in 1904.

-From 1904 to 1905 he served as a medical officer in the Russo-Japanese war.
-Upon his return to St. Petersburg in 1907, he took the position of assistant professor at St. Petersburg Medical Military Academy in the Department of Nervous and Mental Diseases.
-He also taught medical students as a member of the faculty of the St. Petersburg Medical Military Academy.
+From 1904 to 1905, he served as a medical officer in the Russo-Japanese war.
+Upon his return to St. Petersburg in 1907, he took the position of assistant professor at Military Medical Academy in the Department of Nervous and Mental Diseases.
+He also taught medical students as a member of the faculty of the academy.
 During this time, Puusepp and Bekhterev performed an experimental surgical procedure—frontal leucotomy, cutting association fibers in the frontal lobes—on three patients with manic-depressive psychosis with the aim of reducing psychomotor agitation.
 Dissatisfied with the results, they ceased further attempts at psychosurgery.

 Bekhterev had become dissatisfied with the attempts of general surgeons to operate upon the nervous system and felt that neurology should become a surgical specialty like gynecology or ophthalmology: "neurologists will take a knife in their hands and do what they should do".
 He established an operating room in the Department of Nervous and Mental Diseases and a curriculum which emphasized neurological diagnosis.
 When the St. Petersburg Psycho-Neurological Institute later that year established a Chair of Surgical Neurology, Bekhterev's protégé Puusepp was named to head the new division.
 This independent department for neurological surgery was the first in the world, and when Puusepp was named full professor in 1910, he was the world's first professor of neurological surgery.
 During his tenure in St. Petersburg he published over 100 research papers.
 Puusepp served in the Russian Army Medical Service at the start of World War I, but was discharged and returned to teaching and academic leadership in St. Petersburg after being wounded.
 In 1917 he published a Russian-language neurology text, Principles of Surgical Neurology.